 Famag Spiral Dough Mixer Specifications

-Here are some high-level specifications for the Famag IM-8S spiral dough mixer1:
+Here are some high-level specifications for the Famag IM-8S spiral dough mixer:

-• Spiral mixer with tilt head and removable bowl2
+- Spiral mixer with tilt head and removable bowl

 Famag IM-8 versus IM-8S

 There are two types of Famag mixers at this size: the IM-8 and the IM-8S.
-The IM-8 does not have a removable mixing bowl and the mixing head does not tilt up—they are both fixed.
-The IM-8S, the unit I have, has a removable bowl and the mixing head tilts up (to facilitate removing the bowl).
+The IM-8 has no removable mixing bowl, and the mixing head does not tilt up, but they are both fixed.
+The IM-8S, the unit I have, has a removable bowl, and the mixing head tilts up (to facilitate the removal of the bowl).

 Before we talk about how to use a Famag dough mixer, let’s look at what a breaker bar is and why it’s helpful.